Skip to content

 sudo docker run -it --ipc=host --gpus '"device=2,3"' $t # specify GPUs

 The above command initializes a Docker container with the latest ultralytics image.
-The -it flag assigns a pseudo-TTY and maintains stdin open, enabling you to interact with the container.
+The -it flags assign a pseudo-TTY and keep stdin open, allowing interaction with the container.
 The --ipc=host flag sets the IPC (Inter-Process Communication) namespace to the host, which is essential for sharing memory between processes.
-The --gpus all flag enables access to all available GPUs inside the container, which is crucial for tasks that require GPU computation.
+The --gpus all flag enables access to all available GPUs inside the container, crucial for tasks requiring GPU computation.

-Note: To work with files on your local machine within the container, use Docker volumes for mounting a local directory into the container:
+Note: To work with files on your local machine within the container, use Docker volumes to mount a local directory into the container:

 # Mount local directory to a directory inside the container